Business Insurance in Singapore: What It Is and Why It Matters

 Are there other types of insurance a business needs?

-Is Business Insurance a legal requirement?
+Is Business Insurance a Legal Requirement in Singapore?

 This varies depending on the type of industry your business is in.
 While there is no universal list of must-have Business Insurance, here is a list of the most common types of coverage: